Listen to this article now

 These terms also describe products manufactured without the use of materials of animal origin or obtained without cruel means.

-Vegan fashion refers to clothing and accessories made without the use of any animal-based materials.
+Vegan fashion refers to clothing and accessories made without the use of any animal-based raw materials.

-Therefore, vegan fashion is also cruelty-free by nature.
+Therefore, by nature, vegan fashion is also cruelty-free.

-However, some argue that vegan fashion is suffering from a lot of greenwashing.
+However, there are arguments that vegan fashion is plagued by greenwashing.

 Therefore, they argue, vegan fashion saves animals with one hand and poisons them with the other.

-For a fashion brand to qualify as ‘genuine vegan’, it must pay attention to its environmental impact and carbon footprint as well.
+For a label to qualify as a ‘genuine’ vegan clothing brand, it must pay attention to its environmental impact and carbon footprint as well.

-Most brands do this by using leather alternatives made from plants, fruits, and other organic materials.
+Most brands do this by using vegan leather and similar alternatives made from plants, fruits, and other organic materials.

 4. Slow fashion